valory-xyz/open-autonomy/docs/counter_example.md

 ### Interact through an AEA

-In this section we will see an example on how to use an AEA to interact with the Tendermint network built above.
+In this section we will see an example of how to use an AEA to interact with the Tendermint network built above.

 First, open a terminal to the root of this repository,